pablo-meier/Pablog/posts/2019-11-16-mom-s-spaghetti-lose-yourself.md

 ### Setting

-The "world" is one of the 6 cities if _Eidamesh_, which I [wrote about previously.][3]
+The "world" is one of the 6 cities of _Eidamesh_, which I [wrote about previously.][3]
 I had the players roll a d6 and the mode of the rolls determined which city we start in.
 When I ran it for friends, we were in Landra, the bard sanctuary.